shakelab/cymseed3/README.md

-# cymseed3
+# CyMSeed3

- `cymseed3` is a Python package for reading and writing MiniSEED files using the `libmseed` library.
+ `cymseed3` is a Python package for reading and writing MiniSEED files using the `libmseed` library Version 3 (currently 3.1.3).
 This package provides a simple and efficient interface for handling seismic data in the MiniSEED format, making it easy to import, export, and manipulate seismic records.

  ## Features